Project-MONAI/VISTA/README.md

 cd VISTA/monailabel
 ```

-For more details of `monaivista` app, see the [sample-app page](https://github.com/Project-MONAI/VISTA/tree/add_monailabel_integration/monailabel/monaivista).
+For more details on `monaivista` app, see the [sample-app page](https://github.com/Project-MONAI/VISTA/tree/add_monailabel_integration/monailabel/monaivista).

 ### MONAI VISTA Viewer Plugins

-The interactive annotation exerprience with prompt-based segmentation models needs integration of medical image viewers.
+The interactive annotation experience with prompt-based segmentation models needs the integration of medical image viewers.
 MONAI VISTA and MONAI Label support multiple open-sourced viewers, such as [3D Slicer](https://www.slicer.org/) and [OHIF](https://ohif.org/).

 Example of 3D Slicer integration:

 3D Slicer is a free, open-source software for visualization, processing, segmentation, registration,
 and other 3D images and meshes.
-MONAI Label supports 3D Slicer with radiology and monaibundle applications.
-With its advanced features, 3D Slicer is a mature and well-tested viewer for radiology studies and algorithms.
+3D Slicer is a mature and well-tested viewer for radiology studies and algorithms.

 #### Installing 3D Slicer

 To use MONAI Label with 3D Slicer, you'll need to download and install 3D Slicer.
 MONAI Label supports stable and preview versions of 3D Slicer, version 5.0 or higher.
 For more information on installing 3D Slicer,